Preparing for your Mini Session

 * Avoid baggy clothes.
 Wear clothes that fit your body.
 Too tight or too loose will not photograph well.

 * Coordinate your colors.
-If mom is wearing a blue dress, then the rest of the family can coordinate with her and wear an item that has blue in it.
+If mom is wearing a blue dress, then the rest of the family should coordinate with her and wear an item that has blue in it.
 What you don't want to do is everyone show up in khaki pants and a white top.
 Matchy / matchy is not a timeless look.
+If you don't want to worry about coordinating everyone then don't.
+Dress in what your family is comfortable in.
+The most important this is that everyone is happy!

 Prepare Your Children: